Integrations > Authentication and SSO

 Enable dynamic client registration

-RFC 7591 support allows AI applications to programmatically register with MCP servers without manual configuration.
+RFC 7591 support means AI applications can programmatically register with MCP servers.
+No manual configuration needed.

 -